Depression in children and teenagers

 Kuwabara SA, Van Voorhees BW, Gollan JK, Alexander GC.
 A qualitative exploration of depression in emerging adulthood: disorder, development, and social context.
 Gen Hosp Psychiatry 2007; 29(4): 317-324.

 Larun L, Nordheim LV, Ekeland E, Hagen KB, Heian F. Exercise in prevention and treatment of anxiety and depression among children and young people.
 Cochrane Database Syst Rev 2006; (3): CD004691.

-Robert Koch-Institut (RKI).
+Robert Koch-Institut (RKI), Statistisches Bundesamt (Destatis).
 Depressive Erkrankungen.
 Berlin: RKI; 2010.
-(Gesundheitsberichterstattung des Bundes; Volume 51).
+(Gesundheitsberichterstattung des Bundes; Heft 51).

 Stockings EA, Degenhardt L, Dobbins T, Lee YY, Erskine HE, Whiteford HA et al. Preventing depression and anxiety in young people: a review of the joint efficacy of universal, selective and indicated prevention.
 Psychol Med 2016; 46(1): 11-26.

 Woodgate RL.
 Living in the shadow of fear: adolescents' lived experience of depression.
 J Adv Nurs 2006; 56(3): 261-269.